acandael/actionmaker-v2/src/content/activities/en/outdoor-mollenjacht.md

 availability: 'On request'
 ---

-Different teams compete against each other to achieve victory.
+Different teams compete against each other to claim victory.

 But be warned, because in each team there is a hidden saboteur.
-Some people are playing a double game: they try to sabotage the missions unnoticed.
+Some people are playing a double game: they try to discreetly sabotage the challenges (for example, the mole run, the timed quiz, the Swiss cheese, ...).

-Try to stay one step ahead of the mole by forging clever alliances and ultimately unmasking them.
+Try to always stay one step ahead of the mole by forging clever alliances and ultimately unmasking them.
-In short, let yourself be swept away in a brilliant game where trust and betrayal have never been so close together, because you never know who you can trust 100%.
+In short, let yourself be drawn into a brilliant game where trust and betrayal have never been so close, because you never know who you can trust 100%.

-The teams are formed based on an online questionnaire that you fill out in advance, which is sent one week beforehand.
-The evening before the team building, the mole receives instructions via SMS.
+The teams are formed based on an online questionnaire that you will have filled out a week in advance.
+The evening before the team building, the mole receives an SMS with instructions.